-If you wish to gently operate a cart, you must balance its voltage and amount.
+To gently operate a cart, you must balance its voltage and amount.
 Every single battery must be connected.

-If the golf cart system requires 48 volts, you can use 8 6 volt batteries, 6 8 volt batteries, or 4 12 volt batteries.
+If the golf cart system requires 48 volts, you can use 8 6-volt batteries, 6 8-volt batteries, or 4 12-volt batteries.

 That is, as the capacity of the battery increases, the voltage decreases.
 And if you have a high voltage, you may run the golf cart with a small amount of battery.
 It’s just that simple!

 When Should You Replace Your Golf Car Batteries?

 Nothing in the world lasts forever.
 So, when it is time to change the batteries in your golf cart, you must be aware of the signs.

 A golf cart battery typically takes an entire night to charge fully.
 However, if the golf cart’s battery takes longer to charge than in the meantime, it is time to replace your battery.